bflaven/BlogArticlesExamples/python-automate-screaming-frog-sqlalchemy-streamlit-pandas-plotly/README.md

 *3 different projects are issued from this objective: `date_time_sqlite`, `sqlalchemy_guide_database`, `streamlit_app_crawl_screamingfrog`*

 **The background idea is always to chain actions between them in order to improve productivity and facilitate decision-making.
-The application `streamlit_app_crawl_screamingfrog` created is more on processing and automation than on pure data science area using algorithms...
-With the help of team, this experience can be the base on which you can improve your statistics on SEO and take actions...**
+The application `streamlit_app_crawl_screamingfrog` created is more on processing and automation than on pure data science area using algorithms!
+With the help of a team, this POC may be probably the base on which I will monitor SEO KPI's and take some actions to improve SEO.**

 - `date_time_sqlite`: First introduction to manage an SQLite database with Streamlit